-With these systems you can control the heating, cooling and ventilation in your vehicle.
+With this system, you can control the heating, cooling and ventilation in your vehicle.

-Standard Climate Control System
+Climate Control System

 Fan Control

 The switch with the fan symbol changes the fan speed.
 To increase the fan speed, move the switch upward toward HI.
 To decrease the fan speed, move the switch downward toward LO.